 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Structured learning

 1 x 30 minute online engagement with peers

 Self directed learning

 4 hours assignment preparation each week equaling 48 hours

 6.0 hours of reading per week equaling 72 hours

 Learning Activities SummaryLecture and Workshop Topics

-1: Middle Schooling; The adolescent and their wellbeing.
+1: Introduction to Middle School Pedagogy; The adolescent and their wellbeing.

 2:Pedagogy, curriculum and pedagogical content knowledge; thinking intentionally about your teaching; integrated and subject specific